THE CO-OP EXPERIENCE

 North Seattle College Parent Education Partnership

-Our preschool partners with North Seattle College's Parent Education Department to provide a shared learning experience for parents, caregivers and their children.
+Our partnership with North Seattle College's Parent Education Department provides a shared learning experience for parents, caregivers and their children.
 Parents and caregivers are involved in their child's early education experience by participating once a week in the cooperative preschool classroom where their child is enrolled, and at a monthly evening adult-only class taught by a Parent Educator — an NSC faculty member.
-The Parent Educator also advises and supports adults while they are assistant teachers in their child’s preschool.
+The Parent Educator also advises and supports the "lab experience" of adult students while they are assistant teachers in their child’s preschool.

 Benefits for Caregivers and Families

-Parent Education classes help adults become more effective and satisfied in their roles as caregivers by helping them understand child development and behavior, by encouraging the recognition of developmentally appropriate activities and responses to challenges, and by creating a supportive and accepting atmosphere for adults to learn from one another.
+Parent Education at RVCP helps adults become more effective and satisfied in their roles as caregivers by helping them understand child development and behavior, by encouraging the recognition of developmentally appropriate activities and responses to challenges, and by creating a supportive and accepting atmosphere for adults to learn from one another.

 School Operations